Brumdail/ErenshorQoL/ErenshorQoL/Thunderstore/README.md

 # ErenshorQoL
 Erenshor Quality of Life Modpack based on BepInEx

-## Version: 1.1.1
+## Version: 1.1.2

-## Features (Configurable): /autoloot, /bank, /auction, /help, AutoSendPet, EnableAutoAttackonSkill
+## Features (Configurable): /autoloot, /bank, /auction, /help, AutoSendPet, EnableAutoAttack, AutoPriceYourItem

 ## How it works:

 - `/autoloot` - Toggles the feature to automatically Loot All items from the nearest corpse each time a creature dies.
 - `/bank` - Opens the bank window
-- `/auction` - Opens the auction hall window
+- `/auction` - Opens the auction hall window (Beta/full version only)
 - `/help` - Expanded list of commands including additional available player and GM commands
 - `Auto Send Pet` - If enabled, the pet will automatically be sent when you enable autoattack (*some parts of this feature still in progress*)
 - `Auto Enable Autoattack` - If enabled, AutoAttack will be turned on when you use a skill (*some parts of this feature still in progress*)
+- `AutoPriceYourItem` - Automatically set the maximum gold value for an item that will sell

 ## How to Install: